Program proposal & design

 Depending on your destination, site visits may be expensive and time consuming.
 Luckily, past instructors have been able to access funding specifically for program development.

 Risk is an unavoidable part of travel.
 Any country you go to will have its dangers and it is very important to do thorough research on how you will identify and mitigate risks in-field.
 Some risks are too great for the university's policies to allow, and some will deter student participation.
 In most cases you will simply need a rock-solid risk management plan.
-Your GSP advisor will be more than happy to advise you on university risk policy and some strategies for mitigation.
+Your Global Learning Advisor will be more than happy to advise you on university risk policy and some strategies for mitigation.

 Above all, try to enjoy the exploratory stage.
 There is much to think about, however, this is your chance to think completely outside the four walls of the classroom.
 Thinking creatively in your research will help both you and your students have an enjoyable and memorable experience.

-Past Group Study Programs
+Past Group Study programs

 If you are looking for inspiration in pulling your proposal together check out these past programs.